-Bottom line: The Stanley Fat Max 25-Foot Tape Measure is best suited for DIY, weekend warriors wanting a good enough tape measure for the most common uses.
-This type of user is the sweet spot, since the tape measure isn’t durable enough for work around the job site.
+The Stanley Fat Max 25-Foot Tape Measure best suits DIY weekend warriors wanting a good enough tape measure for the most common uses.
+This type of user is the sweet spot since the tape measure isn’t durable enough for work around the job site.

 Stanley Fat Max 25-Foot Tape Measure review